ImperialCollegeLondon/M40001_lean/README.md

 $ leanproject get ImperialCollegeLondon/M40001_lean
 ```

 Then open the project in VS Code e.g. by selecting `File` -> `Open Folder` and then selecting the `M40001_lean` directory.
-Then look in the `src/2020/questions` directory for this year's problem sheets.
+Then look in the `src/2020/problem_sheets` directory for this year's problem sheets, and you can look at other Lean files in the 2020 directory too, such as the ones I've been using in the 2020 videos.